matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 In order to decide whether a room is unread, a Matrix client must decide whether it contains any unread messages.

-In order to decide whether a room has notifications, a Matrix client or server must decide whether any of its potentially-notifying messages is unread.
+Similarly, in order to decide whether a room has notifications, a Matrix client or server must decide whether any of its potentially-notifying messages is unread.

 Both of these tasks require us to decide whether a message is read or unread.